In Editing experience on September 20, 2012 at 8:32 pm

 In Writing experience on September 20, 2012 at 8:18 pm

-For 21 years, I wrote editorials and commentaries, mostly at the Anchorage Daily News and more recently for the Philadelphia Inquirer.
+Over a 23-year journalism career, I have written thousands of editorials and commentaries, mostly at the Anchorage Daily News and more recently for PennLive/The Patriot-News of Harrisburg and the Philadelphia Inquirer.
 My book, “Unlikely Liberal: Sarah Palin’s Curious Record as Alaska Governor,” was published by Potomac Books in fall of 2012.
 (For more, see http://www.unlikelyliberal.com.)

-My list of awards includes the Alaska Press Club prize for Best Editorial Writing (five times), Alaska Press Club prize for Public Service (two times), and a Nieman Fellowship in Journalism at Harvard University.
+My list of awards includes second place in column writing for the Keystone (Pa.)
+Press Club, the Alaska Press Club prize for Best Editorial Writing (five times), Alaska Press Club prize for Public Service (two times), and a Nieman Fellowship in Journalism at Harvard University.

 Click this link for samples of my work.
 Click here to visit my website about the book.
 Click here to check it out on Amazon.